Condition Care Guide

 In addition to conventional treatments and complete abstinence, Dr. Weil recommends the following two supplements to people coping with alcohol dependence.

 - B vitamins:Research suggests that alcoholic cravings are due to a deficiency in B vitamins and that supplements may lessen the desire to drink.
 But these findings, most of which are more than 20 years old, haven't been substantiated over time.
-Still, because alcohol abuse does deplete B vitamins in general and thiamine in particular, consider taking a B-100 B-complex vitamin supplement, plus extra thiamine.
+Still, because alcohol abuse does deplete B vitamins in general and thiamin in particular, consider taking a B-100 B-complex vitamin supplement, plus extra thiamin.

 - L-glutamine: Research in both animals and humans suggests that this amino acid can reduce both cravings and the anxiety that accompanies alcohol withdrawal.
 The study in humans was done in 1957.
 Participants took either a placebo or one gram of L-glutamine in divided doses, with meals.
 Results were published in the Quarterly Journal of Studies on Alcohol.

 - Milk thistle (Silybum marianum): Extract of the seeds of this flowering plant in the daisy family have been shown in European research to stimulate regeneration of liver cells and protect them from toxic injury.
 It is found in most health food stores as "milk thistle," "silybum," or "silymarin."
 Take two capsules of an extract standardized to 70-80 percent silymarin) two or three times daily as the label directs.
 You can stay on it indefinitely.

 Ask Your Question